20-AISC Tables 9-3a,b, and C for Block shear-coped beam.

 AISC Table 9-3C for shear rupture component.

-This is the third AISC table, the last of which is table 9-3C, which is used for estimating the shear rupture component of block shear.
+This is the third AISC table, the last of which is Table 9-3C, used to estimate the shear rupture component of block shear.
 The ultimate stress is 58/ ksi.

-The first column is for n, the number of bolts, which equals 3 bolts.
+The first column is for n, the number of bolts, which is 3.

 The second column is the lev column.
 We draw a line with n = 3 and lev equal to 1.50 inches.
-We draw two vertical lines from the bolt column where db=3/4 inches.
+We draw two vertical lines from the bolt column at the point where db = 3/4 inches.
 We will get two values for LRFD and ASD for the shear rupture component.
 The LRFD value equals 139 kips /inch, and the ASD value equals 92.40 kips/inch.

 We can see the results for The LRFD values for tension rupture, shear yielding, and shear rupture from AISC tables 9-3a, 9.-3b, and 9-3c.
-We multiply each value by the web thickness of the web tw, which is 0.305 inches.
+We multiply each value by the web thickness tw, which is 0.305 inches.

 We have two values for the LRFD from two cases.
 The first case is shear yielding and tension rupture, for which the sum of the two values is approximately 51.0 kips.